One Hundred and One Nights

-One Hundred and One Nights (Les cent et une nuits de Simon Cinéma) is a 1995 French comedy film directed by Agnès Varda.
-A light-hearted look at 100 years of commercial cinema, it celebrates in vision and sound favourite films from France, Germany, Italy, Japan, and the USA.
+One Hundred and One Nights (Les cent et une nuits de Simon Cinéma) is a 1995 comedy film written and directed by Agnès Varda.
+A light-hearted look at 100 years of commercial cinema, it celebrates in vision and sound favourite films from France, Germany, Italy, Japan, and the United States.
 It was entered into the 45th Berlin International Film Festival.